• Skip to primary navigation

 Preheat your oven to 350 degrees F and grease an 8x11 casserole dish (you can also use a 9x9 pan).

-Next, in a large bowl, add your washed cranberries, orange zest, orange juice, vanilla extract, and brown sugar.
+Next, in a large bowl, add your washed cranberries, orange zest, orange juice, vanilla extract, cornstarch, and brown sugar.

 cranberries and orange zest